Categorifying computable reducibilities: Conclusions

 \section{Conclusions}

 We set out to and managed to categorify the notions of Turing, Medvedev, Muchnik, and Weihrauch reducibility and their variants.

 To show the categorification works, we proved the Medvedev isomorphism theorem, the Muchnik isomorphism theorem, and the Weihrauch isomorphism theorems.
 We also showed how the respective Medvedev, Muchnik, and Weihrauch doctrines relate to existential and universal completions.
-Then, we consider several generalizations of Weihrauch reducibility for represented spaces and assemblies, introducing a new category extending the ordinary category of assemblies, and showing how it allows us to extend our previous approach to these settings.
+Then, we consider several generalizations of Weihrauch reducibility for represented spaces and assemblies, extending our previous approach to these settings.
 In future work, we aim to delve more deeply into the algebraic structures of these doctrines.
 If the structure proves to be sufficiently suitable, we intend to apply the tripos-to-topos construction to these doctrines and study the resulting categories.